Table of Contents[Hide][Show]

 Since the introduction of oral contraceptives in the early 1960’s, use of The Pill, as it is generally known, has soared to approximately 7 in 10 women of childbearing age.
 Among young women ages 18-24, use of oral contraceptives is especially high, reaching two-thirds in 2008.
 It seems most women have no knowledge of natural birth control options whatsoever!

 The widespread use of The Pill is a troubling issue because oral contraceptives devastate beneficial bacterial flora in the gut leaving it vulnerable to colonization and dominance from pathogenic strains such as Candida albicans, Streptococci, and Staphylococci among others.

 Most people think that only use of drugs such as antibiotics cause gut imbalances, but this is simply not true.

 According, to Dr. Natasha Campbell-McBride MD, use of other drugs such as the Pill also cause severe gut dybiosis.
 What’s worse, drug induced gut imbalance is especially resistant to treatment either with probiotics or diet change.

 What does this mean for your future child’s health?
 A lot, as it turns out!

 First of all, gut imbalance brought on through use of The Pill negatively impacts the ability to digest food and absorb nutrients.
 As a result, even if a women eats spectacularly well during pregnancy, she can experience nutritional deficiencies.
 If she has been taking oral contraceptives for a long period of time, it is highly likely that she and her baby are not reaping the full benefits of the healthy food she is eating.
 The lack of beneficial flora in her gut prevent this from occurring.

 In addition, beneficial flora actively synthesize nutrients.
 These include vitamin K1, pantothenic acid, folate (NOT synthetic folic acid), thiamin (B1), cyanocobalamin (B12), amino acids and others.
 In an imbalanced gut, a woman is missing out on the “natural supplementation” that these good flora provide to her and her growing baby.

 It really is quite disturbing to fully realize the very real potential that use of The Pill has to trigger nutritional deficiencies!

-Pathogenic Gut Flora from The Pill Produce a Myriad of Toxins
+Pathogenic Gut Flora from Birth Control Pills Produce a Myriad of Toxins